-The automated and generalized algorithm of quantum circuit synthesis for Maximum Clique Problem is discussed in this section.
-Maximum Clique Problem finds clique in a graph with maximum cardinality.
+The automated and generalized algorithm of quantum circuit synthesis for maximum clique problem is discussed in this subsection.
+Maximum clique problem finds clique in a graph with maximum cardinality.
 Input of the algorithm is the Adjacency Matrix of the graph $G(V,E)$ and the output is the QASM gatelist.
-The algorithm uses the concept of \textit{k}-clique algorithm proposed above.
+The algorithm uses the concept of proposed \textit{k}-clique algorithm.
 The algorithm starts with finding clique of size $k=n$ ($n$ is total number of vertices of the graph) using the algorithm of \textit{k}-clique.
 If a clique is found, it is maximum clique of the graph.
-Otherwise a clique is searched of size $n-1$.
+Otherwise a clique is searched for size $n-1$.
 The process continues up to $n=2$.
 The algorithm is performed in classical-quantum hybrid architecture.
 As described in subsection 2.4, hybrid architecture requires a feedback loop from quantum part of the algorithm to the classical part of the algorithm, which is portrayed in Figure \ref{maxcliquealgo} for MCP problem.